shashank-indukuri/todo/README.md

 - If the checkbox is set to true, the date completed is automatically mapped to the object.

+- A user has the option of removing a specific todo item from the exisitng list.

 - Finally, hitting Logout clears the state and allows another user to login.